 Solr vs. ElasticSearch: Part 1 – Overview

 A good Solr vs. ElasticSearch coverage is long overdue.
-We make good use of our own Search Analytics and pay attention to what people search for.
+At Sematext we make good use of our own Search Analytics and pay attention to what people search for.
 Not surprisingly, lots of people are wondering when to choose Solr and when ElasticSearch, and this SolrCloud vs. ElasticSearch question is something we regularly address in our search consulting engagements.

 As the Apache Lucene 4.0 release approaches and with it Solr 4.0 release as well, we thought it would be beneficial to take a deeper look and compare the two leading open source search engines built on top of Lucene – Apache Solr and ElasticSearch.
 Because the topic is very wide and can go deep, we are publishing our research as a series of blog posts starting with this post, which provides the general overview of the functionality provided by both search engines.